iExecBlockchainComputing/documentation/for-developers/confidential-computing/create-your-first-sgx-app.md

 {% hint style="info" %}

 You may have noticed the `tee-debug` flag in the image name, the built image is actually in TEE debug mode, this allows you to have some debug features while developping the app.
-Once you are happy with the debug app, contact-us to go to production!
+Once you are happy with the debug app, contact us to go to production!

 {% endhint %}